-- 1. When the agency eFiles the signed Order Adopting Rules, OAH requests the Final Rules from the Revisor's Office, which then has five working days to provide them to OAH. - 2.
+- 1. When the agency eFiles the signed Order Adopting Rules, OAH requests the Final Rules from the Revisor's Office, which then has five working days to provide them to OAH.
+The adopted rules ("AR") contains the Revisor's certificate approving the rules for filing with the Secretary of State. - 2.
 Once OAH gets the rules, OAH files the Final Rules with the Secretary of State's Office. - 3.
 The Secretary of State's Office serves the Final Rules on the Governor's Office via email using a distribution list that includes the agency.
 This starts the 14-day veto period.
 The email contains no explanation and is how you will know your rule was served on the Governor's Office, so you must watch for it.
 Typically, the agency rule contact is copied on the service email from the Secretary of State's Office to the Governor's Office.
 After you receive this email or some other confirmation, you should proceed with publishing the updated rule in the State Register.
 The Secretary of State's Office will also notify the Revisor's Office that the rule has been filed. - 4.
 It is the Revisor's standard practice to prepare the Notice of Adoption after notification from Secretary of State and send it to you without any request from you.
 If time is of the essence, you should notify the Revisor so that they expedite the Notice.